 Give some thought as to what you expect the air compressor to be used for or be able to do for the person you gift it to.

-Using a compressor once in a while to blow dust off a piece of woodwork will point to one type of compressor.
-A compressor necessary to run high-demand air tools like grinders, saws, ratchets and wrenches will point to a different sort.
+Using a compressor once in a while to blow the dust off a piece of the woodwork will point to one type of compressor.
+A compressor necessary to run high-demand air tools like grinders, saws, ratchets, and wrenches will point to a different sort.

 Take a moment to think your compressor needs through, jot them down even, and read on, for more help.

 Where Will the Compressor Be Used?

 Is the air compressor location going to be important?
 Compressor location is important to a business that will have a fixed installation of a fairly large air compressor.
 If you are picking a compressor for your work, this page is worth reading.

 The compressor location is not as important for folks buying a home, or small workshop, do it yourself type air compressor.
 Many of these types of air compressors are portable and can be relocated when necessary.

 When you power your air compressor with a typical household circuit, in North America at least, you are supplying 120 Volt AC power, typically through a 15-20 amp circuit breaker or fuse.

 The page about air compressor power requirements on this site will help you understand why you cannot run larger air compressors from a typical household current.